7mind/izumi/doc/microsite/src/main/tut/distage/debugging.md

 #### Testkit activation

-You may activate GraphViz dump in `distage-testkit` tests by setting `planningOptions.addGraphVizDump` to true in `config`:
+You may activate GraphViz dump in `distage-testkit` tests by setting `PlanningOptions.addGraphVizDump` to true in `config`:

 ```scala mdoc:reset
 import izumi.distage.testkit.scalatest.Spec2